personalnexus/ShUtilities/README.md

 * __Actor__: an implementation of the Actor Model that may have changes applied to it via callbacks posted to it and then updates its externally visible state at once based on the one or more updates made to it via the callbacks.
 * __ActorSynchronizationContext__: an implementation of a SynchronizationContext using Actor
 * __PriorityScheduler__: *WIP* scheduler for actions with different degrees of concurrency for different priorities
+* __ReadWriteLocker__: places an object in a struct with a ReaderWriterLockSlim to provide convenient Read() and Write() methods that acquire/release the corresponding lock via the Dispose pattern
 * __SetOnceEvent__: a light-weight alternative to ManualResetEvent for events that are only set once that does not need to be disposed
 * __SynchronizationContextExtensions__: extension methods for SynchronizationContext implementations
 * __SynchronizationContextSetter__: uses the Dispose pattern to set the current SynchronizationContext to the given one and reset it afterwards to the previous one